The Best Way to Dress for A Hot Day’s Work

 The Best Dress for Working in the Heat

 The next article of clothing to think about is your shirt.
 When you’re working in the sun, it is really important to keep the sun off of your skin, so you should always choose a long-sleeved shirt.
-A long-sleeved button down shirt is a good choice.
-As Marjory suggests, you can get a great deal on “sun shirts” at the thrift store.
+A long-sleeved button-down shirt is a good choice.
+As I suggest in the video, you can often get a great deal on “sun shirts” at the thrift store.

-One trick you can do to keep yourself cool in the long sleeve shirt is to periodically dunk the entire shirt in water.
+One trick you can use to keep yourself cool in a long-sleeved shirt is to periodically dunk the entire shirt in water.
 That way you’ll get a nice cool feeling every time there’s a breeze, as the water in your shirt evaporates into the air.
-Here’s Marjory to show you how it’s done:

 This is an updated version of an article that was originally published on September 16, 2016.